Vegan Cinnamon Rolls

 One of the key elements to making this recipe turn out perfect is getting the milk warmed up, not too hot but not too cold.
 It’s an art and I HIGHLY suggest using a kitchen thermometer to get the milk around 110 degrees F. THIS is the one that I have.

-Here are the simple ingredients that we’re working with:
+Here are the ingredients that we’re working with:

-- almond milk: as mentioned above, I think that any kind of plant based milk would work well in this recipe including coconut milk or oatmilk
+- Plant-based milk: as mentioned above, I think that any kind of plant based milk would work well in this recipe including coconut milk, soy milk or oat milk.

 How to make Vegan Cinnamon Rolls: